-It was one of the most extraordinary concerts in history: Marian Anderson sang before 75,000 people at the Lincoln Memorial on April 9, 1939 when the Daughters of the American Revolution wouldn’t let her sing before an integrated audience at their Constitution Hall.
+It was one of the most extraordinary concerts in history.
+Marian Anderson sang before 75,000 people at the Lincoln Memorial on April 9, 1939.
+She did it because the Daughters of the American Revolution wouldn’t let her sing before an integrated audience at their Constitution Hall.

 Until the mid 1930s, she performed mostly in Europe.
 There, she encountered less racial prejudice than in the United States.
 She sang everything from classical music to traditional American songs and spirituals.

 In the late 1930s, Marian Anderson began to tour the United States, giving about 70 recitals a year.
 Despite her growing celebrity, she was denied admission to some hotels and restaurants.
 Albert Einstein helped her out.
 She first stayed at his house in 1937 when denied a hotel room before she performed at Princeton University.